truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 * On the virtual machine creation screen, a validation error displays if a configured GPU device is not valid for use in the VM.
 However, in some cases it can be possible to continue and create the VM with an invalid GPU configuration ([NAS-130754](https://ixsystems.atlassian.net/browse/NAS-130754)).
 If you receive a GPU validation error during VM creation, remove or correct the invalid GPU before creating the VM.

-<a href="https://ixsystems.atlassian.net/issues/?filter=10588" target="_blank">Click here to see the latest information</a> about public issues discovered in 24.10-BETA.1 that are being resolved in a future TrueNAS release.
+<a href="https://ixsystems.atlassian.net/issues/?filter=10588" target="_blank">Click here to see the latest information on Jira</a> about public issues discovered in 24.10-BETA.1 that are being resolved in a future TrueNAS release.
 {{< /expand >}}